 This is one of the most gorgeous spots in the Valley of Fire.
 White and red zebra print sandstone creates a great photo opportunity.
 It’s a 1.5-mile round trip hike out to the Fire Wave.

-This 1.25-mile loop hike was our favorite hike in the park.
+This 1.25-mile loop hike is our favorite hike in the Valley of Fire.
 It’s also the most challenging, with a descent at the beginning and then a climb back up to the parking lot at the end.
-Even so, it’s not difficult, and it’s a great place to bring kids to let them climb over boulders on the trail and walk through a narrow slot canyon.
+Even so, it’s not difficult, and it’s a great place to bring kids to let them climb over boulders on the trail.
+You even get to walk through a narrow slot canyon.

 The easiest way to do this hike is to go clockwise, starting and ending in the car park.
 By doing it this way, you walk down the relatively steep, rocky path and later walk up a more gentle incline on a singletrack trail.